Itigi–Sumbu thicket: Fauna

-Traditionally habitat of elephant and black rhino the area is vulnerable to poaching and the rhino have been eradicated from the area.
+Traditionally a habitat of elephant and black rhino, the area is vulnerable to poaching and rhinos have been eradicated from the area.

 The thickets are also home to three endemic reptiles – the Urungu beaked snake (Rhinotyphlops gracilis), four-fingered skink (Sepsina tetradactyla), and Johnston's long-tailed lizard (Latastia johnstonii).

 Threats and preservation

 The thickets are being extensively cleared for firewood and for cultivation as the populations of the two countries grow, with 50% gone in Tanzania (which is unprotected) and 70% in Zambia, which does have some protection in the Mweru Wantipa National Park.
 The largest blocks of thicket remain on the northern shores of Lake Mweru Wantipa and in the eastern portion of the Zambian Itigi thicket.